The Perfect Storm: Markets and Election 2016

 We have a rogue Central Bank that’s out of control in printing money.
 90 months of zero interest rates.
 A continued massive quantitative easing program.
 It has not helped what I call “Fly Over America” or the Main Street economy at all over the last 7 years.

 This election is going to be a fundamental referendum.
-Overwhelmingly, the Main Street and Financial Press have become a megaphone for what the thoughts and viewpoints of Wall Street and the financial markets are.
-The Main Street and Financial Press overwhelmingly think the election is over and that Hillary has already won.
+Overwhelmingly, the Mainstream and Financial Press have become a megaphone for what the thoughts and viewpoints of Wall Street and the financial markets are.
+The Mainstream and Financial Press overwhelmingly think the election is over and that Hillary has already won.
 They think that Donald Trump simply represents the discontented minorities in the republican primaries.

 This election is going to be full of surprises.
 A lot of that will turn on how the debates work out.